 - they start to learn the importance of being tidy and responsible and other general life skills

 - there are plenty of easy activities for toddlers to try at home that are mess free

 Of course, they’re not going to get it 100% right but remember to praise anyway.
 (And re-do if necessary.)

-Set your toddler up in the kitchen close by (this is obviously not to be done unsupervised) and hand them a normal eating knife or plastic salad knife (I bought these especially for my toddlers to use – great for playdough too.)
+Set your toddler up in the kitchen close by (this is obviously not to be done unsupervised) and hand them a normal eating knife or plastic salad knife.
+I bought the latter (linked below) especially for my toddlers to use.
+They’re great for playdough too.

 Well, if they can play at the sink, why not take it one step further and get them to wash up?